-Pandani Grove Nature Walk is a 1.5km, grade 2 hike located in the Mount Field National Park, Tasmania.
-The hike should take around 45 mins to complete.
+Pandani Grove Nature Walk is a 1.5km, grade 2 hike in the Mount Field National Park, Tasmania.
+This hike typically takes 45 mins to complete.

 Max elevation: 1050 m